 2. Make Content Mobile-Friendly

-Since most searches occur on phones, it’s essential to ensure text is readable on small screens.
-Therefore, adopt responsive design to adapt content seamlessly.
-Moreover, test your site using Google’s Mobile-Friendly Test to confirm optimal performance.
+Since most searches occur on phones, it’s essential to ensure text is readable on small screens for better search behavior.
+Therefore, adopt a responsive design to adapt content seamlessly.
+Moreover, test your site using Google’s Mobile-Friendly Test to confirm optimal performance for search traffic.

-Tip: Keep answers short for mobile users to scan quickly.
+Tip: Keep answers short for mobile users to scan.

 Measuring & Improving Snippet Performance

 Track your snippets to stay ahead.
-Here’s how:
+Here’s how to adapt your SEO strategy effectively:

 1. Use SEO Tools

 Google Search Console shows which queries trigger snippets.
-Ahrefs or SEMrush track position zero rankings.
+Ahrefs or SEMrush track position zero rankings, helping to understand the zero-click trend.

 Example: A blog found “best hiking boots” triggered a snippet.
 They improved the answer and doubled impressions.